hnielens/hnielens.github.io/_posts/2019-03-25-SSL-Certificates.md

 Then I could check the error_log and this clearly indicated that the certificate was unreadable.
 Something in the style of Expected `---BLABLA CERTIFICATE`.
 When I searched for the error on the Internet it came back with the advice to read the certificate in non-binary mode using VIM (`vi -b file.ext`).
 Normally the output should read something like `---BLABLABLA CERTIFICATE`.

-So... when I did this with the certificate I downloaded as from the IBM InternalCA CRT I got:
+So... when I did this with the certificate I downloaded as from the IBM Internal CA CRT I got:

 ![_config.yml]({{ site.baseurl }}/images/M12.png)